Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Create a Linux virtual machine

-Create a new file named `AzureApp.java` in the project's `src/main/java` directory.
-Paste in the following code to set up the imports used in the example code in this guide:
+Create a new file named `AzureApp.java` in the project's `src/main/java` directory and paste in the following block of code.
+The code creates a new Linux VM with name `testLinuxVM` in a resource group `sampleResourceGroup` running in the US East Azure region.

 ```java
 package com.fabrikam.testAzureApp;